Advanced search

 Diarrhoea can occur early (onset in ≤ 24 hours after starting ONIVYDE pegylated liposomal) or late (> 24 hours) (see section 4.8).

-In patients experiencing early diarrhoea, therapeutic and prophylactic atropine should be considered unless contraindicated.
+In patients experiencing early diarrhoea or cholinergic symptoms, prophylactic or therapeutic atropine should be considered unless contraindicated.
 Patients should be made aware of the risk of delayed diarrhoea which can be debilitating and, on rare occasions, life threatening since persistent loose or watery stools can result in dehydration, electrolyte imbalance, colitis, gastrointestinal (GI) ulceration, infection or sepsis.

 As soon as the first liquid stool occurs, the patient should start drinking large volumes of beverages containing electrolytes.
 Patients should have loperamide (or equivalent) readily available to begin treatment for late diarrhoea.
-Loperamide should be initiated at first occurrence of poorly formed or loose stools or at the earliest onset of bowel movements more frequent than normal.
-Loperamide should be given until patient is without diarrhoea for at least 12 hours.
+Loperamide should be initiated at first occurrence of poorly formed or loose stools or at the earliest onset of bowel movements more frequent than normal (maximum of 16 mg/day).
+Loperamide should be given until the patient is without diarrhoea for at least 12 hours.
+To help avoid severe diarrhoea, stop all lactose-containing products, maintain hydration and eat a low-fat diet.

 Cholinergic reactions